vincentserpoul/techblog-hugo/content/post/javascript-dev-environment.md

 You should see the linter complaining, telling you something is wrong and you need to correct your javascript (check the lower grey line of sublime for the comment).

 If you don't see anything, check the console again.

+Last resort, if things are still not working, you can go there and troubleshoot: http://www.sublimelinter.com/en/latest/troubleshooting.html